bananu7/ktmtps/README.md

 ## Work log

+### 2021-07-03

+Again, this should have been broken

+### 2021-03-28

+_This update is copied from advrider forums._

+I have some news - some bad, some good, but worth an update nonetheless.

+The video from 2021-03-22 was showing the sensor programmed non-permanently.
+It had the configuration I needed, but once I resetted it (or cut power) it would go back to stock settings.
+The special programmer I tried to build was supposed to solve that and allow me to make the settings permanent.

+I spent a week on it and got it to the point where I was pretty sure it was going to work, confirming the "correct" operation down to microseconds.
+Then I plugged the sensor in and... well, bricked it.
+It received some configuration, but decidedly not what I needed.

+I still have a few units left, so I might try to fix the issues with this board, but meanwhile I've found yet another sensor (AS5600) that's:

+- a newer design
+- more accurate (12 vs 10 bits)
+- much easier to program (no special programmer at all) - in fact, the rotation direction has a dedicated pin...
+- much easier to solder (SOIC-8 vs SSOP-16)
+- 6 times cheaper and easier to obtain
+- also automotive-use qualified

+I can only kick myself for not noticing it earlier.
+I think it should be a perfect replacement; I'm going to order some and try to work on the new plans.
+I wanted to make a V2 PCB anyway, to change the shape and make it easier to fit the mounting screw in the casing.
+The only downside is waiting for the PCBs to be made again, but after the first run I got more confident in being able to get them to work.
+I'll try ordering some pre-mounted boards with the new sensor as well to see if I can test it in practice even before my own PCBs are ready.
+Of course this means I'll need to alter the CAD designs too.

+I could probably attack the programmer again and try to get it to work, but I think that at this point the time is better spent into preparing the new sensor; if only for the lower cost and much wider availability!

+So while this is a bit of a hiccup, and my next iteration will take about a month to a month and a half to get all parts here, I think I've amassed enough experience to make it much closer to the final product.

+In the meantime I might finally take a stab at setting up my 3D-printer for high-temperature materials to see if I'll be able to get a casing what would be usable in a real-world scenario.

 ### 2021-03-25

 This is actually a summary of a few days of progress.
 I started working on the permanent OTP programmer for the AS sensor.
 I've designed a schematic and built it up on a prototype board from DIP parts.
 My initial idea was to utilize an ATtiny MCU programmed with the specific bit vector, but for the testing I just plugged the Uno into the DIP 8 socket.